 Additionally we expect the highest standards of conduct and probity throughout our supply chain, requiring all staff engaged and all of our people to act with integrity and honesty.
 The majority of our supply-chain providers are pre-approved by public sector commissioning bodies.
 In addition, our procurement processes include due diligence checks about modern slavery and trafficking and we scrutinise our supply chain using our audit, supply chain management, legal and risk specialists.
 We will also support smaller organisations in our supply chain to develop their own policies and arrangements where appropriate.

 We seek to procure quality products and services while maintaining the highest ethical standards.
 Our suppliers and contractors are subject to a formal process of approval and review.
 Our robust supplier selection process means that all prospective preferred suppliers and contractors complete a preferred supplier questionnaire, which is evaluated prior to their inclusion on the Supplier and Contractor List and before the procurement of goods or services are made.
 As well as ongoing supplier management reviews, all organisations on our preferred supplier and contractor list are formally re-evaluated every three years as a minimum, subject to initial contract length.
 Our procurement policies allow for supplier and contractor visits to be made, if necessary, to enable us to understand more about our suppliers’ sourcing arrangements and methods.

 If a potential or existing supplier fails to meet our expectations or is unable to provide information to assure us of their approach, we may not enter into partnership with them, or may terminate an existing relationship.

 We support awareness among our staff of potential risks in our business and our supply chain.
-We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for airing concerns, asking questions and whistleblowing, and will ensure reporting processes are clear.
+We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for asking questions, airing concerns including confidential disclosure or whistleblowing, and will ensure reporting processes are clear.